 Bettez St at the Community Forrest

-Developed in 2002 by the Town of Gravelbourg and the Southern Saskatchewan Summer Solstice Festival, the labyrinth is open for use by the general public.
-Labyrinths have been used in many cultures and religions throughout the world and they can be traced back as far as the year 3500.
-They have been used for celebrating the seasons such as harvest time and the full moon, which are traditionally community affairs inagriculture cultures.
+Developed in 2002 by the Town of Gravelbourg and the Southern Saskatchewan Summer Solstice Festival, the labyrinth is open to the general public.
+Labyrinths have been used in many cultures and religions throughout the world, and their usage dates back as far as 3500 BCE.
+They have been used to celebrate seasonal and celestial events such as harvest time and the full moon, which are traditionally community affairs in agricultural cultures.

 A labyrinth is also a metaphor for life.
-There is only one entrance, one path and one goal.
-The Path for Peace Labyrinth was built to celebrate the essence of our community and to increase the awareness for peace.
+There is only one entrance, one path, and one goal.
+The Path for Peace Labyrinth was built to celebrate the essence of our community and to increase awareness for peace.